With billions of people owning and using smartphones, email has become a lucrative marketing tool.

 Even though mobile phones make it easy for customers to check emails, certain peak times are defined based on proven studies.
-It is always better to deliver emails in the daytime compared to midnight.
+It is always better to deliver emails in the daytime compared to during the night.

 Most people will check their emails in the morning soon after waking up.
-So the emails that get delivered in the morning time will get the first views.
+So the email should be sent in the morning.

-Since Monday is the beginning of the working days, it is better to avoid promotional emails as they will be left unnoticed in a rush.
+Since Monday is the beginning of the work week, it is better to avoid promotional emails as they will be left unnoticed in a rush.

 43. 47% of The Emails Are Spam

 Almost 69% of people can identify spam messages from the subject line before opening them, as found in email marketing statistics.

 In this way, most spam messages are left unread.
 China is the number one source of spam messages which we and Russia follow.